multipath-tcp/mptcp-virtual/README.md

 How does it work ?
 ------------------

-The solution is quite straight forward: take a virtual machine running the [Linux kernel version of Multipath TCP](https://github.com/cpaasch/mptcp) and redirect traffic through it.
+The solution is quite straightforward: take a virtual machine running the [Linux kernel version of Multipath TCP](https://github.com/cpaasch/mptcp) and redirect traffic through it.
 The project however goes even beyond that.
 Indeed, this project main goals are to: